adelbibi/website2.0/content/event/DoD21/index.md

 #   country:

 summary:
-abstract: I give a talk on our recent advances in radomized smoothing towards ceritfying geometric input deformations at scale.
+abstract: I gave a talk on our recent advances in radomized smoothing towards ceritfying geometric input deformations at scale.

 # Talk start and end times.